Enter 3+ characters from scientific name in this box:

 within a file, but be careful to keep all the TAB characters separating the

-for the selected species - there are no maps for aggregate species.
+for the selected species - there are no maps for 'aggregate' species groups.

 The maps can help you identify the most significant records in the county context as you enter your records,